BreadchainCoop/breadchain/README.md

 ## Validate Upgrade Safety
 1. Checkout to the deployed implementation commit
-2. Copy the YieldDistributor to test/upgrades/<version>/YieldDistributor.sol
+2. Copy the YieldDistributor.sol to test/upgrades/<version>/YieldDistributor.sol
 3. Checkout to upgrade candidate version (A version that is strictly higher than the version in the previous step)
 4. Update the version in the options object of the script/upgrades/ValidateUpgrade.s.sol script
 5. Run `forge clean && forge build && forge script script/upgrades/ValidateUpgrade.s.sol`